jeertmans/selsearch/README.md

 By default, it will search on Google, but you can custimize your search to, for example, look for a DeepL translation of your text (as in the demo below).

+SelSearch is cross-platform.
+However, especially for MacOS users, we recommend you reading [Known Issues](known-issues) if you encounter any problem.

 ### Installation
 SelSearch can be installed using `pip`:
 ```